WiseGuru/ccna-definitions/src/site/notes/CCNA/20 - Definitions/LAN Topology.md

 ---

 #### LAN Topology
-- The campus LAN should be designed for scalability, performance, and security
+- The campus [[CCNA/20 - Definitions/LAN\|LAN]] should be designed for scalability, performance, and security

 ### Three Layers in Traditional Design
 1. 3-Tier network